 If a finger toothbrush or a teething ring isn’t enough to soothe your baby’s teething pain – which is quite likely, to be honest – then you might need some medicinal help.
 Orajel is a good teething gel, but it’s not recommended for babies under 2, so it will be more use when your child is older and their adult teeth are growing.
 Alternatively, you can get a more “natural” formulation, such as this Nuby gel.
 Teething gels are also useful for other mouth problems such as mouth ulcers or sores on the inside of the lips.
 You can also give a teething baby infant Tylenol, although you should check with a doctor if they’re under 2.

->

-> Bring your toddler along with you to dental visits, if the dentist will let you.
+Bring your toddler along with you to dental visits, if the dentist will let you.
 As long as it’s a checkup rather than, say, a root canal filling or wisdom tooth extraction!
-The idea is for your child to learn to see the dentist’s as a non-scary place, so that they will be comfortable going for their own checkups.
+The idea is for your child to learn to see the dentist’s as a non-scary place, so that they will be comfortable going for their own dental health checkups.
 If your dentist will let your toddler sit in the chair themselves, even better – big comfy chairs that go up and down by themselves are fun!

->

-> Learning to brush
+Learning to brush

 A good way to encourage toddlers to brush their teeth is to brush your own teeth in front of them and let them copy you – because you are your toddler’s hero and they want to be just like you.
 They won’t get the technique quite right first time, but, in a way, it doesn’t matter, because their baby teeth are expendable and they’ll get new ones.
 Of course, that’s not a license to ignore tooth care completely in the early years, because cavities are nasty and painful, and tooth decay in milk teeth can even have an effect on adult teeth – but it does mean you can relax a bit and not worry too much about your toddler achieving perfect brushing technique when they first start trying.